bronexus/omniverse_characters/README.md

 ## Description

-ios app for viewing all characters from Rick and Morty series with images and information about the last known location, first seen in episode and status.
+iOS app for viewing all characters from Rick and Morty series with images and information about the last known location, first seen in episode and status.
 It features a simple and fluent UI optimized for different sized screens, but penitently has minor bugs that must be fixed.

 ## Screenshots